Jihong-Zhu/learning-tp-skills-from-few-demos/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE] License - see the LICENSE file for details
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE] - see the LICENSE file for details